Workflow & Statuses

 You can set up the statuses through your Workspace settings (Workspace Settings > Workflow & Statuses).

 From the Workflow & Statuses tab, define the statuses that you want to use for your product workflow.
-Statuses are used to describe the different steps involved in building and improving your product; and they can be set for all of your working items – Epics, Features and Sub-features.
+Statuses are used to describe the different steps involved in building and improving your product; and they can be set for all of your working items – Epics, Features, and Sub-features.

 You can use Craft.io’s default workflow, or customize it according to your specific way of working.
 You can edit the default statuses’ names by clicking on the pencil icon next to each status, as well as change their color by hovering over the colored circle next to their name.
-You can also edit the workflow, which means changing the statuses’ order by clicking on the errors next to the status name.
+You can also edit the workflow, which means changing the status order by clicking on the arrows next to the status name.

 • Open